VR Viewer Menu

 Creating VR Camera adds a new VR Camera to the scene.
 The user should place the camera and set its orientation, currently selected VR Camera appears in wireframe mode.

-When starting Camera Teleport mode the scene turns into a ghost view, VR Cameras are shown as white spheres, and hovering over one of the spheres shows the view seen by the camera, clicking on the white sphere moves the user to the VR Camera location.
+When starting Camera Teleport mode, the scene turns into a ghost view, VR Cameras are shown as white spheres, and hovering over one of the spheres shows the view from the camera's perspective, clicking on the white sphere moves the user to the VR Camera's location.

 VR Camera can also be linked to the Surveillance Plane under the VR Effects menu, to learn more about using VR Camera with a VR Surveillance camera use the following link